Maple Grove Public Adjuster

 If your roof has hail damage, we document that hail caused the granule loss.
 If an ice dam caused water intrusion, we file supplementals for secondary damage (mold, electrical, insulation) that wasn't captured initially.
 We send letters referencing Minnesota statutes that require carriers to pay within specified timeframes.

-We ensure the carrier pays what they owe and pursue additional recovery through appraisal, demand letters, and legal action if necessary.
+Our Maple Grove Public Adjuster ensures the carrier pays what they owe on your Maple Grove claim and pursues additional recovery through appraisal, demand letters, and legal action if necessary on behalf of Maple Grove homeowners.

 Once the carrier approves a claim, we line up payment with contractors.
 We ensure lien releases are signed.
 We verify that rebuild matches the approved estimate.
 If the carrier still refuses to pay after supplemental claims, we invoke Minnesota's appraisal clause—a binding process where an independent appraiser determines the true value of loss.